Breast Cancer Risk Assessment – Personalised and Evidence-Based

 • Breast density

-Our online tool is designed for women 18–75 who have not had breast cancer and have not had both breasts removed.
+Our online tool is designed for women aged 18 to 75 who have not had breast cancer and have not had both breasts removed.
 It does not apply to men, to people with known gene changes other than BRCA1/2, or to those who have had chest radiotherapy.
 If you’re unsure, start the form and we’ll guide you, or contact our team.